-Be aware of those companies who split the company functions up between different sites e.g. most product design at one site, production at another and commercial operations at another.
+Be aware of those companies who split the company functions up between different sites e.g. most product development at one site, production at another and maybe a centralized Engineering function for national or international projects.
 Particular attention must be paid to the amount of experience and involvement applicants have had in these other areas to build an all-round appreciation of their professional competences.
 This reinforces the importance of carefully assessing applicants' personal responsibilities, together with their direct input to projects in their work area and their degree of supervision.
 In addition, clear and comprehensive organisation charts will be key to the appraisal process.
 It will no longer be appropriate to recommend election to Member on the basis of job title or grade alone.